plumier/plumier/.docs/authorization.md

 app.set(new JwtAuthFacility({ secret: "<your secret key>", roleField: "access" }))
 ```

-If you don't like sharing your user role in the token, you can provide a function to get the user role:
+If you require a real time access to the role vs reading from token claim (because the user role changes needs to wait for the token to expired first), you can provide a function to get the user role for real time role access.
+But keep in mind that this trick will make every request touch the database that will impact performance:

 ```typescript
 const app = new Plumier()